 The First Step to Turning Your Hobby Into a Business

-But with the ease of getting into a side business also comes a very common challenge.
-Since it starts as a hobby, it’s often very tempting for people to call it a business but continue treating it like a hobby.
-That’s the main mistake that people with side businesses make!
+But here’s the challenge: Since it starts as a hobby, it’s often tempting to call it a business but continue treating it like a hobby.
+I see this mistake time and time again!

-If it’s not making you money, it’s pretty tough to justify spending 10, 20, or 30 hours a week on something that has no financial return, just because you love it.
-Both a hobby and a business can and should be fun, but if it’s not making money it’s not a real business that can grow or last.
+It’s pretty tough to justify spending 10, 20, or 30 hours a week on something that has no financial return just because you love it.
+Both a hobby and a business can and should be fun.
+But if it’s not making money, it’s not a real business that can grow or last.

 So if you want to turn your hobby into a business, you must treat it like a business.
 That comes from recognizing and accepting the reality that in order for it to work, it has to make you money.
 Once you understand this, you can build your business in a way that will keep costs down, increase revenue, and ultimately create a profit for you.
 It’s those profits that enable you to continue to do what you love to do and to share that love with the marketplace!

 Sign up below to receive the Quick Start Business Plan.
 By signing up, you agree to be added to the Business Boutique email list and receive future communications from Business Boutique.